All test takers must read the identification (ID) information and requirements on this page.

 - Misspellings can be corrected at check-in; name changes will not be made.

-- If your name has changed for any reason, including marriage, you must present primary ID in the name under which you registered for the test.
+- If your name has changed for any reason, including marriage, be sure that you bring updated ID that matches your name exactly as you enter it at the test center.
 Marriage certificates and divorce decrees will not be accepted to confirm name differences.

 - If the first name on your primary ID contains only a first initial, a supplemental ID will be required.